herin049/csci5105/pa2/README.md

 The `client_commands` option is a list of strings representing client commands that the client executed.
 A description for each of the four client commands was provided earlier.

 The `super_node` option is simply an object which contains the address and port of the super node.
-If the address is `127.0.0.1` then the `run.py`
+If the address is `127.0.0.1` then the `run.py` script will run the super node client locally by creating a new process.
+Otherwise, the run script will SSH into the address provided with the user being the current user running the script.
+Then, the run script will activate the virtual environment and start the super node remotely.

+The `chord_nodes` option is a list of objects that contain the address and port of each chord node.
+Similar to the super node, if the address is `127.0.0.1` then the `run.py` script will run the chord node locally by creating a new process.
+Otherwise, the run script will SSH into the target server, activate the virtual environment and start the chord node remotely.

+It is important to note that the `run.py` script should always be ran in the root of the project directory.
+Furthermore, in the project directory path should be identical across all node servers.
+It is important that the Python virtual environment should be present in the `venv` folder, and the thrift files should be generated into the `gen` folder.